-Instructs students in design principles and typography, encompassing Gestalt theories, color systems, and pattern making, provides a solid foundation in design and typography.
-Explores design methodology, processes, and language, along with critical elements like the critique process, project workflow, and professional practices.
-Delves into art history to develop knowledge of essential art concepts, vocabulary, color theory, and composition.
-By the end of the course, students will be empowered to create visually appealing and well-crafted designs, utilizing their understanding of design principles to produce compelling visual content.
+Introduces the visual components that serve as fundamental principles in the field of design.
+Discusses the study, classification, and application of Gestalt theories of perception, color systems for designers, and pattern making.
+Covers design methodology, processes, and language; the critique process; project workflow; and professional practices and presentation.
+Explores art history to develop knowledge of art concepts, vocabulary, color theory, and composition.
 Prerequisite(s) or Corequisite(s): ART 120 (Introduction to Adobe Creative Suite) or ART 115B (Foundations of Adobe Creative Suite Modules)